cawa-93/vite-electron-builder/README.md

 > Vite+Electron = 🔥

-This is template for secure electron applications.
+This is a template for secure electron applications.
 Written following the latest safety requirements, recommendations and best practices.

-Under the hood is used [Vite] — superfast, nextgen bundler, and [electron-builder] for compilation.
+Under the hood is [Vite] — A next-generation blazing fast bundler, and [electron-builder] for packaging.

 ## Get started

-Follow these steps to get started with this template:
+Follow these steps to get started with the template:

 1. Click the **[Use this template](https://github.com/cawa-93/vite-electron-builder/generate)** button (you must be logged in) or just clone this repo.
 2. If you want to use another package manager don't forget to edit [`.github/workflows`](/.github/workflows) -- it uses `npm` by default.